DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

 # Install via Operator

-This article introduces how to install Hwameistor through the Hwameistor Operator on the platform interface.
+This page introduces how to install Hwameistor through the Hwameistor Operator.
+After the Operator is installed, it will automatically start Hwameistor related components.

 ## Prerequisites

 - Free HDD and SSD disks have been prepared on the nodes to be used
-- Completed the items in [Preparation] (prereq.md)
+- Completed the items in [Preparation](prereq.md)
 - If you need to use highly available data volumes, please complete [DRDB installation](drbdinstall.md) in advance
-- If the deployment environment is a production environment, please read [Resource Requirements for Production Environment] (proresource.md) in advance
+- If the deployment environment is a production environment, please read [Resource Requirements for Production Environment](proresource.md) in advance
 - If your Kubernetes distribution uses a different `kubelet` directory, please confirm `kubeletRootDir` in advance.
   For details, please refer to [Customize Kubelet root directory](customized-kubelet.md)

-## installation steps
+## Steps

 Please confirm that your cluster has successfully connected to `container management` platform, and then perform the following steps to install Hwameistor.